Maurice Ferré: Later years

 Ferré was on a fellowship at Princeton University and was writing a book about the contributions that Hispanics have made to American culture.
 Ferré was one of the driving forces behind the intermestic (an abbreviation of international and domestic) dialogue, which attempts to seek consensus regarding Puerto Rico's political status problem from both an international and domestic vantage point.
 He spoke about this effort to deal with Puerto Rico's political status in an address to the Puerto Rico Senate as keynote speaker during the Governors' Day special session on February 16, 2006.

 In October 2009, Ferré announced that he was running for the open U.S. Senate seat of Mel Martinez.
 He finished in fourth place (last place) in the Democratic primary, with only 4.9% of the vote.

 Ferré is sometimes referred to as the "father of modern-day Miami."
 To pay tribute to him and his legacy, a park district in Miami, formerly called Museum Park, was named after him in early 2019.

 Ferré died in Miami on September 19, 2019, from spinal cancer.
 He was 84 years of age.
+He was buried at Caballero Rivero Woodlawn Park North Cemetery and Mausoleum in Miami.